luckydipper/mpu6050_imu/readme.md

 - Wrong GPIO pins
 - MPU6050 hardware problems

-**Note:** Many hardware issues are discovered using this isolated test.
+Many hardware issues are discovered using this isolated test.

 ---